thestriver/100_days_of_code/AWS_CCP.md

 <u>Dedicated Host Instances</u>: (Most expensive)
 for users with strict licensing (e.g regulatory) option which comes in On-Demand or Reserved flavours.

+Amazon EC2 Savings Plans enable you to reduce your compute costs by committing to a consistent amount of compute usage for a 1-year or 3-year term.
+This results in savings of up to 72% over On-Demand Instance costs.

 **Multi-tenant(virtual isolation) vs Single tenant (physical isolation)**